thehiderofkeys/BehaviourDrivenDevelopment/README.md

 # SE754-Assignment-5

- This reposotory contains a fullstack web application for enrollment at the Univrsity of Auckland.
+ This reposotory contains a fullstack web application for enrollment at the University of Auckland.
 It contains both frontend and backend code.

  The backend is written in Java using the Jax-RS framework to create a REST API.